bbottema/waitfor-condition/README.md

-gulp-waitfor
+waitfor-condition
 =========

-A gulp task that waits until a condition is met or until timeout.
+A simple utility that waits until a custom condition is met or until timeout.

 ## Example